polkadot-developers/tutorials/tuts/create-your-first-substrate-chain/v2.0.0-rc2/interact.md

 To interact with your local node, we will use
-[the Substrate Developer Hub Front-End Template](https://github.com/substrate-developer-hub/substrate-front-end-template), which is a collection of UI components that have been designed with common uses cases in mind.
+[the Substrate Developer Hub Front-End Template](https://github.com/substrate-developer-hub/substrate-front-end-template), which is a collection of UI components that have been designed with common use cases in mind.

 To get started with the Front-End Template, clone its repository and [follow the simple steps to run it locally](https://github.com/substrate-developer-hub/substrate-front-end-template#using-the-template).